Lefty Driesell, colorful Hall of Fame coach who elevated University of Maryland men’s basketball, dies

 Maryland had not been nationally ranked since 1958 when Driesell took over in 1969.

-By his third season, the Terps were ranked and were National Invitation Tournament champions.
+By his third season, the Terps were ranked and captured the National Invitation Tournament championship.
 He achieved top 10 rankings in five Maryland seasons — 1973, 1974, 1975, 1980 and 1984, according to the team’s website.

 Driesell is widely credited with originating “Midnight Madness,” the popular national tradition of staging pep rally-style celebrations to open the first official day of team practice.
 In his version, players ran around the football stadium track.

-In 1973, he received the NCAA “Award of Valor” for helping rescue children and others from a town house fire near Bethany Beach, Delaware.
+In 1973, he received the NCAA “Award of Valor” for helping rescue children and others from a town house fire near Bethany Beach, Del.

 Driesell’s first collegiate coaching job was at Davidson (1960-1969).
 The Wildcats won 20 games in his third season and were nationally ranked for the first time in its program history.